josephdibartolo/liberty-hello-world-app/README.md

 - A Java 8 (or later) JDK
 - [Maven 3.3 (or later)](https://maven.apache.org/download.cgi)

-To build the app from sourcem, run the following command from the top level folder of a clone of this repo:
+To build the app from source, run the following command from the top level folder of your cloned repo:
     ```
     mvn clean package

     ```

 This will create the app's *.war* file in the **target** subfolder.

 *Future editions of this demo may be improved by including the build-step in the CI-CD pipeline.*